 5. Have students create visual essays with infographics

 Urvi Shah is the Director of Educational Technology and Innovation at Stone Ridge School of the Sacred Heart.
-She designs a seamless use of technology within curriculum and develops and implements teacher PD based on best practice in education and emerging technologies.
+She designs a seamless use of technology within the curriculum and develops and implements teacher PD based on best practices in education and emerging technologies.

 They tried using infographics as a different approach instead of essay writing.
 It turned out good and they ended up displaying the infographics in the school hallways.